vrtnis/harbor-marimo/README.md

 The plugin is optional.
 Loading a saved Harbor job directly is the primary integration contract.

-Cloud execution remains a Harbor concern.
-See [cloud sandbox compatibility](docs/cloud-sandboxes.md) for the opt-in CoreWeave installation and the downstream artifact handoff.
+Cloud execution remains a Harbor responsibility.
+See [cloud sandbox compatibility](docs/cloud-sandboxes.md) for CoreWeave installation and artifact handoff.

 ## Examples

-The [`acto`](src/acto) folder uses the Harbor-Marimo integration to demonstrate domain-expert workflows.

 - **Scientific:** An example Task Studio supports creating benchmark tasks, acceptance criteria, verifiers, and fixtures.
 The scientific applications also demonstrate